 Digital solutions facilitate informed decision-making from project inception through to operation, all of which help to:

-- understand design implications and manage change control;
+- understand design implications and manage change control

-- maximise specification selection and management of materials or equipment;
+- maximise specification selection and management of materials or equipment

 - increase collaboration across geographies to streamline communication and intensify innovation.

-Benefits specific to data centre delivery
+Benefits specific to data center delivery

-Data centre facilities are deployed in phases to maximise operational capacity.
+Data center facilities are deployed in phases to maximise operational capacity.
 These general arrangement plans are usually demonstrated through traditional 2D output.
 However, implementing 4D BIM for construction sequencing allows the process to be animated, potentially drawing upon machine learning capabilities to better evaluate and establish the most efficient way forward.
 This process was especially useful for one of our hyperscale clients in seeing the entire lifecycle of their development and facilitated much better stakeholder engagement with design teams, contractors and local communities.

 Used at the masterplan stage, digital tools can establish optimal building orientations offering up operational efficiencies that can help reduce future energy demands.
 For example, these tools can analyse the best wind directions to help control building temperatures or model for hot spot areas that will require greater cooling.

-Furthermore, computational fluid dynamics (CFD) analysis allows us to see how liquids and gases flow around the data centre, vital to fully assess heating /cooling and ventilation strategies.
+Furthermore, computational fluid dynamics (CFD) analysis allows us to see how liquids and gases flow around the data center, vital to fully assess heating /cooling and ventilation strategies.
 We were able to use CFD modelling on a hyperscale project to ensure the best design was met, which ultimately saved time and costs.

 Leveraging BIM with pedestrian traffic simulation software allows the analysis of pedestrian flow within a building or given scenario.
-Given the amount of electrical equipment housed within data centres, planning for fire safety should be a key focus, so being able to simulate and evaluate escape distances and egress points within a given footprint can be valuable when mitigating safety risk.
+Given the amount of electrical equipment housed within data centers, planning for fire safety should be a key focus, so being able to simulate and evaluate escape distances and egress points within a given footprint can be valuable when mitigating safety risk.

-5/Plant replacement strategy
+Plant replacement strategy

-Data centres are densely populated with maintainable assets that may need to be replaced periodically.
+Data centers are densely populated with maintainable assets that may need to be replaced periodically.
 Commissioning and facilities management processes can benefit from machine analysis of the most efficient routes for plant replacement based on worst case scenario equipment dimensions.
-For operators with a large portfolio of data centres, this form of digital asset management can offer economies of scale and greater efficiency in getting a better understanding of the commissioning process and an overarching view of global asset management.
+For operators with a large portfolio of data centers, this form of digital asset management can offer economies of scale and greater efficiency in getting a better understanding of the commissioning process and an overarching view of global asset management.

 Harnessing the power of digital transformation, connecting data and collaborating with key partners will help solve the complex challenges faced by the industry both now and in the future.
-There is no doubt that embracing digital delivery solutions early has a truly transformative impact in helping design and deliver new data centres faster, smarter and better.
+There is no doubt that embracing digital delivery solutions early has a truly transformative impact in helping design and deliver new data centers faster, smarter and better.